ibm-cloud-docs/transit-gateway/editing-gateway.md

   ![Attached cross account connection](images/attachedCrossAcctConnection.png "Attached cross account connection")

-  The gateway account owner (or the network account owner) can delete the connection.
+  The gateway owner's account (or the network owner's account) can delete the connection.
 If the network owner deletes the connection, the gateway owner sees the connection status as **Detached**.
   {: note}

 ## Editing a connection